1. Who was on the Committee?

 8. When did the Committee provide its report to the Government?

-The Committee reported to the Minister for Regional Communications on 30 September 2018.
+The Committee reported to the Minister for Regional Services on 30 September 2018.

 9. What are the next steps after the review?